Hidden Cameras, Audio Bugs, and GPS Devices in New Mexico: What’s Legal?

 Private citizens are also at risk.
 Some of the most common reasons why these previously mentioned devices are used against New Mexico residents are:

 - Certain types of surveillance may be performed against you by your soon-to-be ex-spouse.
 If you still share a home, it may be legal.
-That doesn’t necessarily mean that it is legal.
+That does not necessarily mean that it is legal.
 You should talk with your divorce lawyer to learn more about how the laws apply to your specific facts.
 You should also understand that your email, cell phone, and your computer could all be monitored.
 Your web cam may be turning on to watch you without your knowledge.
 Your former spouse may be looking to scare you, blackmail you, or make you look bad.

 - Child custody lawsuit.
-Even if you are not married, a contentious relationship with the other parent of your child could put you at risk.
+Even if you aren’t married, a contentious relationship with the other parent of your child could put you at risk.
 They could be looking for signs that you are unfit or to blackmail or scare you.
 Of course, they may be doing all of it under the guise of being worried about the shared children.

-- You are in or leaving a bad relationship.
+- You’re in or leaving a bad relationship.
 GPS devices, audio bugs, and hidden cameras as well as apps for digital devices are used more and more in situations where the significant other feels the need to control or abuse their partner.
 These devices can be extremely dangerous for the victim and should be found and handled as quickly as possible.

 - You are being stalked.
 You may or may not even know the person who is doing this, or why they are doing it.